The Smooth Forcing Extension Method: A High-Order Technique for Solving Elliptic Equations on Complex Domains: Conclusion

 A signature feature of our methodology is that one can obtain arbitrary orders of accuracy by appropriately setting the regularity of the extension to the forcing.
 The manner in which this is done avoids the ``mountain-in-fog'' problem and enables one to solve problems whose analytic solutions may have ill-behaved natural extensions.
 The use of NUFFT algorithms for interpolation, apart from speeding up the computations, also ensures that there is no barrier to the highest achievable accuracy.
 Moreover, the technique is demonstrably stable: repeatedly iterating the solvers, as we did while solving the time-dependent problems and computing the eigenvalues, does not lead to numerical blow-up, to which some spectral methods are susceptible \cite{boyd2001chebyshev,dawkins1998origin,gottlieb1977numerical}.

 For one-dimensional problems, the observed rates of convergence are in perfect agreement with theory, indicating the soundness of our approach.
 The performance of our technique for two-dimensional domains, however, is much better than anticipated.
 The convergence rates comfortably exceed the expected rates and, in specific cases, appear to be sub-geometric.
-The latter phenomenon is only observed on domains with smooth boundaries, however, and suggests that the regularity of the boundary plays a crucial role in determining the rate of convergence.

 The simplicity of this approach makes it easy to extend it to higher dimensions.
 Another avenue for exploration is in the development of algorithms for solving fluid equations, such as the Stokes and Navier--Stokes models.
 A further potentially fruitful extension is to models of viscoelastic fluids.
 Low order methods generally fail to capture the stress values close to boundaries, which limits their usefulness in such regimes \cite{stein2019convergent}.
 Since our technique allows the order of accuracy to be set arbitrarily, its application to these problems has the potential to lead to significant advances.